SOTASHE/commentAnalyser/README.md

      -
       Because threads run at the same time as other parts of the program, sometimes  there is no way to know in which order the code will run.

       - When the threads and main program are reading and writing the same variables, the values are unpredictable.
 Which is not the case in my code.
 To avoid concurrency problems, I have decided to share few attributes between threads and the other parts of the code.
-I would have used the <strong>Master *isAlive()*</strong>   method of the thread to check whether the thread has finished running before using any attributes that the thread can change.
+I would have used the <strong> *isAlive()*</strong>   method of the thread to check whether the thread has finished running before using any attributes that the thread can change.

            <br> <br>